ovwilson/todos/README.md

 # todos
-Todos using Angular2,, ngrx-store, and firebase
+Todos using Angular2, ngrx-store, and Firebase